-However, growing coriander can be challenging, as it tends to “bolt to seed” if conditions aren’t perfect.
+However, growing coriander plants can be challenging, as it tends to “bolt to seed” if conditions aren’t perfect.
 But don’t let its finicky nature deter you—coriander belongs in every raised herb garden.
 Once you discover its likes and dislikes, you'll be able to enjoy its vibrant foliage all year round.

 Here’s how to grow coriander from seeds at home, as well as some valuable bonus info!